Japanese black bear: 20th century

-There has been a huge impact on Japanese black bears' populations due to human interference.
-Habitat destruction is a problem for these bears as peoples' villages begin to grow.
-Over-hunting and poaching is also a problem.
-Bears' parts can be sold on the black market for a high price, which makes them very desirable.
-People kill a lot of these bears, reducing their numbers drastically.
-Because of this and the carrying capacity reduction due to habitat destruction has resulted in the recognition that the Japanese black bear is at a high risk of extinction.
-The subspecies will likely be gone within the next 100 years at the rate they are currently declining.
+There had been a significant impact on Japanese black bear populations due to human interference.
+Habitat destruction had posed a problem for these bears as human settlements expanded.
+Over-hunting and poaching had also been issues.
+Bears' parts could be sold on the black market for high prices, making them highly sought after.
+Large numbers of bears had been killed, drastically reducing their population.
+As a result, along with the reduced carrying capacity caused by habitat loss, the Japanese black bear had been recognized as being at high risk of extinction.
+At the rates of decline observed at the time, the subspecies was projected to possibly disappear within the following 100 years.